Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 Grades: 3-12

 Students will study various species of cactus, examine them closely, and learn how to use a taxonomic key.
 Students will use the process of gathering information, interpreting data and thinking deductively.
+This program may be modified into a ranger led hike.
+Please ask for more details.

 Cast-Away Kids